-At Comberton Village College we are committed to giving every student the best education possible.
-There is no doubt that digital technology will continue to transform the workplace and all aspects of our lives.
+At Comberton Village College we are committed to giving every pupil the best education possible.
+There is no doubt that digital technology will continue to transform the workplace and all aspects of our life.
 We have a responsibility to our pupils to equip them with the skills necessary to succeed in that 21st century workplace: to be digitally literate; to be able to think and work independently; to be able to problem-solve and to collaborate with one another.
-We believe that technology can play a crucial role in the classroom, transforming the learning opportunities available to our students
+We believe that technology can play a crucial role in the classroom, transforming the learning opportunities available to our students.

 We believe that embracing more fully the potential of the use of IT in the education process can help to: